yjain-7/ExpenseBuddy-Project/README.md

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-## Contact

-For any questions or support, please contact us at support@expensebuddy.com.

 ---

 Happy expense tracking with Expense-Buddy! 💰🤝